godotengine/godot-docs/community/contributing/class_reference_writing_guidelines.rst

 I don't know what this method does!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No problem.
-Leave it behind, and list the methods you skipped when you request a
+Leave it for now, and list the methods you skipped when you
-pull of your changes.
+open a Pull Request with your changes.
 Another writer will take care of it.

 You can still look at the methods' implementation in Godot's source code on
 GitHub.
 If you have doubts, feel free to ask on the `Q&A website